zoran-cuckovic/beautiful-jekyll/_posts/2019-12-06-visual-impact-analysis.md

 ![2019-12-4.jpg]({{site.baseurl}}/figures/2019-12-4.jpg)

 Each observer point will be assigned a specific height.
 Here, I’m using increments of 5 for a range of 0 to 20 metres.
+Note that the Target height parameter is set 1.6 metres which simulates a typicial observer height (!).
+Our "observer point" is actually occupied by the tower, while potential observers are scattered across the landscape.

 ![2019-12-5.jpg]({{site.baseurl}}/figures/2019-12-5.jpg)